kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 ---
-title: "Advanced Tips and Techniques for Kafka Streams"
+title: "Six Techniques You Should Know as a Kafka Streams Developer"
 description: Discover tips and clever techniques that will help you build resilient and distributed applications
 date: 2022-06-27T10:00:00
 layout: BlogsPost